 For instance, in April 2023, Advanced Real-Time Tracking (ART) partnered with Vrgineers, to launch an innovative Mixed Reality (MR) pilot simulation technology.
 The partnership helps in integrating the SMARTTRACK3/M and XTAL 3 Virtual Reality (VR) headset into a mixed-reality pilot training system for pilot training.
 Thus, the rising demand for simulators from the defense sector not only offers a lucrative market but also fosters innovation in simulation technology.
 By delivering high-quality, realistic training experiences and mission planning capabilities, flight simulator providers can position themselves to meet the evolving needs of defense organizations worldwide.

-According to the type, the Full Flight Simulator (FFS) segment has held highest revenue share and anticipated to expand at a significantly during the projected period in 2022.
+According to the type, the Full Flight Simulator (FFS) segment has held the highest revenue share and is anticipated to expand significantly during the projected period in 2024.
 FFS provides a highly realistic and immersive training experience, replicating the cockpit of a specific aircraft model in full detail.
 It can simulate a wide range of flight conditions, including normal and emergency procedures, various weather conditions, and more.
 These simulators are primarily used for type rating and recurrent training for airline pilots and are certified by aviation authorities such as the FAA and EASA.

 FTD offers a less immersive but still effective training experience.
 FTDs may not replicate the exact cockpit of a specific aircraft model but provide a representative training environment.
 It is used for various training purposes, including instrument training, procedural training, and initial pilot training.
 It is generally more cost-effective than FFSs and are used by flight schools, aviation academies, and training centers.